microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 are required to keep sections from page breaking.
 -->
 <h3>4th-Level Illusionist Spells</h3>

 <strong>Charm Monster:</strong> Make one monster believe it is your ally for 1 day/level.

-<strong>Confusion:</strong> Subjects behave oddly for 1 round/level.

-<strong>Greater Invisibility:</strong> Subject is invisible for 10 rounds/level and can attack.

-<strong>Minor Creation:</strong> Create one real cloth or wood object.

-<strong>Phantasmal Killer:</strong> A fearsome illusion terrifies one creature, dealing 5d8 damage.

-<strong>Rainbow Pattern:</strong> Lights Fascinate creatures whose HP is less than double your HP for 2d4 + 1 round/level.

 </div>

+**Confusion:** Subjects behave oddly for 1 round/level.

+**Greater Invisibility:** Subject is invisible for 10 rounds/level and can attack.

+**Minor Creation:** Create one real cloth or wood object.

+**Phantasmal Killer:** A fearsome illusion terrifies one creature, dealing 5d8 damage.

+**Rainbow Pattern:** Lights Fascinate creatures whose HP is less than double your HP for 2d4 + 1 round/level.

 ### 5th-Level Illusionist Spells